Prospective in-person students: please read our Covid safety protocol

 When it comes to taking the floor though, you can tell that a little something is missing – sometimes to the point where it can prevent you from daring to speak French.
 Maybe some tricky pronunciation?
 The flow of sentences?
 The fear that your accent won’t be understood?
 It is usually a little bit of everything.
 Because learning and mastering a language is not limited to knowing grammar rules, we designed a 3-part workshop specifically for advanced students that will improve your Frenchness on three fronts: Pronunciation & Diction, Flow & Body Language, and Beyond the Accent.

 We’ll practice with improv’ games, studying clips of classic French movies (from the French New Wave to Ratatouille), memorizing dialogues, analyzing the melody and tone of sentences, and more.
 Some of the same clips and excerpts will be studied and practiced from different angles across the workshops.

-* The workshops in this series are open to students of level 5 & above.
-They can be taken separately, or together as a bundle.
+The workshops in this series can be taken separately, or together as a bundle.

 Congratulations !
 You have now mastered most of the tricks of French grammar.
 You can make close to perfect sentences and your mistakes are nothing to blush about.